rixment/rixment.github.io/index.md

 ### Round And Round (Android, iOS)

 **About**<br>
-Endless type of arcade game where the player has to drive a car round the scene.
-The scene itself is set on rotating dish which increases in speed each time the player passes through one of the gates.
-The aim of the game is to gather as many speeding tickets as possible which are admitted when passing through the gates.
+Endless type of an arcade game in which the player drives a car round the scene.
+The scene itself is set on a rotating dish which increases in speed each time the player passes through one of the gates in the brick wall.
+The aim of the game is to collect as many speeding tickets as possible which are admitted when passing through the gates.

 **Technologies**<br>
 Unity, C#, Cg/HLSL, Visual Studio, MonoDevelop, Google Admob, Firebase, Play Games Services, Luxology Modo, Git